trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 ### preserve

-Preserve files and content to decentralised storage platforms such as IPFS or Filecoin.
+Preserve files and content to decentralized storage platforms such as IPFS or Filecoin.

 ```shell
 truffle preserve <path> --<recipe> [--environment <name>]